What is Non-Controlling Interest?

-Generally, in the case of publicly traded companies, most of the shareholders are minority shareholders and only promoters could be categorized as majority or controlling shareholders.
-In case of consolidation of accounts, the amount attributable to minority, based on net assets value, is shown separately as Non-controlling interest in the Balance Sheet reserves and a surplus of the entity.
+Generally, in the case of publicly traded companies, most of the shareholders are minority shareholders, and only promoters could be categorized as majority or controlling shareholders.
+In case of consolidation of accounts, the amount attributable to minority, based on net assets value, is shown separately as a Non-controlling interest in the Balance Sheet reserves and a surplus of the entity.

 Non-Controlling Interest Types

 There are two types – Direct and Indirect.

 #1 – Direct